Join us in Worship

 Where We Meet

-Please use the Contact Form below to receive details on how to attend in person at Sierra Friends Center or on Zoom.
+NOTE: We are doing hybrid Meetings for Worship, Please use Contact form further below to receive details on how to attend in person or on Zoom..

-Our meeting house is located at 13075 Woolman Lane, Nevada City, California.
-[Map Link] It is on a 232 acre site that is the ancestral land of the Nisenan people.
+Our prior meeting house was located at 13075 Woolman Lane, Nevada City, California.
+It was on 232 acre site that is the ancestral land of the Nisenan people.
 Here there was once a thriving Nisenan village called Yulića.
 For the past seven decades this land was owned by Quakers and called Sierra Friends Center or Woolman.
 However, in 2024 ownership of the land was transferred back to the Nisenan.
-It is becoming, once again, the home of the Nevada City Ranchería Nisenan Tribe, and they enable us to continue to hold our Meetings for Worship on their land.
+It is becoming, once again, the home of the Nevada City Ranchería Nisenan Tribe, and they enabled us to continue to hold our Meetings for Worship on their land.
 As a Meeting, we continue to discern meaningful ways to support the sovereignty of the Nisenan people.
+We are so very grateful of their generosity.
+Below is the acknowledgement we read at each of our Meeting for Worship held on Nisenan land.

 Text showing acknowledge